 Barrett's esophagus is a pre-cancerous condition that increases a person's risk for developing esophageal adenocarcinoma.
 This article details information about symptoms, screening, diagnosis and treatment for this condition.

 Surgical Procedures: Surgery and Staging for Esophageal Cancer

 Esophageal cancer is at times treated with surgery.
 There are a number of different surgeries that can be used depending upon the stage of the cancer.
 This article reviews the different surgical procedures used to treat esophageal cancer, the possible risks associated, and how to manage after surgery.

-An esophagectomy is a surgical procedure that is done to remove a small or large portion of the esophagus, and at times a portion of the stomach.
+An esophagectomy is a surgical procedure that is done to remove a small or large part of the esophagus, and at times a part of the stomach.

-Websites that provide education, support and resources for people with esophageal cancer
+Support and resources for people with esophageal cancer, including nutrition information.